 In Roads North, a student adds color by draping her desk with fabric.
 There are public computer labs on campus, which provide computers and printers for student use.
 In addition, many students decide to bring their own computers.
 Laptops are a popular choice, as are compact printers, as there isn't a lot of space in any dorm room for bulky electronics.

 Some students bring or make cushions for the wooden desk chairs.
-In this Brecon senior single, there is enough free space for the student's extra chair.
+In this Brecon single, there is enough free space for the student's extra chair.

-All rooms have overhead lights, but most students bring additional lamps, as seen at this frosh's desk area in Denbigh.
+All rooms have overhead lights, but most students bring additional lamps, as seen at this desk area in Denbigh.

-Some desks have bookshelf storage built into the side, as shown in this Desk in Merion.
+Some desks have bookshelf storage built into the side, as shown in this desk in Merion.

 This desk in Brecon incorporates many of the common elements of a Bryn Mawr study area: an added seat cushion, additional light, and personal pictures and posters.